 |

-Sport Fish of the Gulf of Mexico This book is an excellent reference guide for identifying
+This book is an excellent reference guide for identifying

 gulf and bay fishes, and contains very little "how-to" information.